segmentio/topicctl/README.md

 ```

 The `check` command validates that each topic config has the correct fields set and is
 consistent with the associated cluster config.
-If `--validate-only` is not set, it then
+Unless `--validate-only` is set, it then
 checks the topic config against the state of the topic in the corresponding cluster.

 #### get